 Cabbage Walnut Salad

 This cabbage walnut salad is so filling.
-Also, it is high in nutrients with a variety of vegetables and nuts in it which makes it very good for you too.
-The walnuts, pine nuts, and sesame seeds add a good vegan protein to it.
-Also, this tasty salad with all the benefits of cholesterol-lowering foods in it (walnuts and olive oil).
+Also, it is high in nutrients with a variety of vegetables and nuts, which makes it very good for you.
+The walnuts, pine nuts, and sesame seeds add a good vegan protein to the salad.
+Also, this tasty salad has all the benefits of cholesterol-lowering foods in it (walnuts and olive oil).